maziac/DeZog/documentation/Usage.md

 ## Known Issues

-- "startAutomatically" is ignored at the moment.
-ZEsarUX should be started manually before debugging
+- "ASSERT"s are set on startup but if for the same address an breakpoint already exists (e.g. from a previous session) it is not changed.
+If e.g. the ASSERT / breakpoint condition is changed it is not updated.
+Workaround: Remove all breakpoints manually before debugging the assembler program.

 ## Notes